-

 In addition to coat care, you will also need to care for your Bullador’s nails, ears, and teeth.
 Depending on how quickly they grow, cutting your dog’s nails once or twice a month is usually enough to keep them from growing too long and causing discomfort or other issues.

 Weekly ear checks and carefully cleaning your dog’s ears as needed can help prevent ear infections.
-When you are checking them, ears should be clean, dry, and free of debris.
+When you are checking them, the ears should be clean, dry, and free of debris.
 If you see redness, irritation, discolored discharge, or something else that is concerning, then you know it’s time to go to the vet.

 Because dental care for dogs is often overlooked, gum disease is one of the most common health issues in dogs.
 But, it doesn’t have to be an issue for your dog.
 Brushing teeth or using an enzyme toothpaste every day is ideal for helping to prevent painful dental diseases later in life.
 Regular checkups and cleanings at your vet are an essential supplement to your efforts.

-The Bullador can range from a moderate to high energy level.
-They generally require a lot of activity to be happy.
-Daily walks plus some playtime and extra activity are usually enough for this dog.
+The Bullador can range from moderate to high energy levels.
+They generally require a lot of daily activity to be happy.
+Daily walks, plus some playtime and extra activity, are usually enough for this dog.
 However, they will likely be up for more activity as long as you are.
+They will likely also love taking trips to the dog park.

 They tend to be athletic dogs, so once Bullador puppies finish growing and developing, you can try a bunch of different activities with them.
 Hiking, swimming, playing frisbee, and more can all be great activities for a Bullador.
-They will likely also love taking trips to the dog park.

 A fully-grown Bullador usually stands 17-22 inches tall and weighs 50-90 pounds.

-Bulladors generally live for 10-12 years.
+Bulladors generally live for 10-12 years on average.